 At school, Amaryllis Fox was much alone.
 But one day, a teacher gives her Walden by Henry David Thoreau, and the book changes her life.
 She also reads the book Civil disobedience by the same author and develops a strong commitment to social justice.

-As a 17-year-old, she takes a one-year break from school and enrolls in another trip Thailand to assist people fleeing Burma's military junta.
-In the refugee camp, she meets the Burmese dissident and writer Min Zin, who says that people are needed to reveal the Burmese military regime's procedures.
+As a 17-year-old, she takes a one-year break from school and enrolls in another trip Thailand to assist people fleeing the Burmese military junta.